Git Borg Linker

 Here are the steps that the pull command execute:

-1. Checks if the remote folder (defined by the remote) exists
+2. Checks if the remote folder (defined by the remote) exists and contains the archive to pull

 Note